railsbridge-boston/docs-hardfork/sites/en/workshop/command_line_2016.deck.md

 * Note the difference: `cd` versus `cd workspace`
 * Relative Path: relates to where we currently are
-  * `cd workspace` uses an *relative* path.  "change to the workshop directory from here"
+  * `cd workspace` uses an *relative* path.  "change to the workspace directory from here"
 * Absolute Page: fully specified from the top (apex) on down
   * `/home/vagrant/workspace` is an *absolute* path.
   * It starts at root (`/`) and descends through `home`, `vagrant`, and into `workspace`